angular/angular-cli/tests/legacy-cli/e2e/assets/17.0-project/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview](https://angular.dev/tools/cli) and [Command Reference](https://angular.dev/cli) pages.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.